MarcialRosales/java-pcf-workshops/README.md

   `cf service ...`  Check out the service instance.
 Is it ready to use?

 6. Push the application using the manifest.
 See the manifest and observe we have declared a service:

   ```
   applications:
   - name: flight-availability
     instances: 1
     memory: 1024M
-    path: target/@project.build.finalName@.@project.packaging@
+    path: @project.build.finalName@.@project.packaging@
     random-route: true
     services:
     - flight-repository

   ```

 7. Check out the database credentials the application is using:
   `cf env flight-availability`

 8. Test the application.
 Whats the url?

 9. We did not include any jdbc drivers with the application.
-How could it that it works?
+How could that work?

 ## Load flights fares from an external application

+We want to load the flights from a relational database and the prices from an external application.
+For the sake of this exercise, we are going to mock up the external application in cloud foundry.

+1. `git checkout load-fares-from-external-app`
+2. `cd apps/flight-availability`
+3. Run the app
+  `mvn spring-boot:run`
+4. Test it
+  `curl 'localhost:8080?origin=MAD&destination=FRA'` shall return `[{"id":2,"origin":"MAD","destination":"FRA"}]`